 A game of unspeakable sadness and pain…

-John Saul’s Blackstone Chronicles is one of the most effective horror adventure games I’ve played.
-Even though gameplaywise there’s really nothing worth mentioning, this is one of the few adventures working on two different levels.
-It is both a pure horror game, with the usual foreboding atmosphere, traps and sudden dangers to avoid, and a dreadful stroll down history lane, uncovering how horribly people with mental conditions were treated, even as late as the 1940s.
+As a fan of horror in general I do not like to overhype things, so I can be completely honest in stating that John Saul’s Blackstone Chronicles is one of the most effective horror adventure games I’ve played.
+Even though gameplaywise there’s little that would be worth mentioning as special, this is one of the few adventures that manages to work on two different levels.
+It is both a pure horror game, with the usual foreboding atmosphere, traps and sudden dangers to avoid, and a rather terrifying stroll down history lane, uncovering how horribly people with mental conditions were treated, even as late as the 1940s.

-As I mentioned above, most of the narrative consists of texts and voiceovers, we don’t get to see the tortures and the ordeals the poor patients went through and that is probably for the best, trust me.
+As mentioned above, most of the narrative consists of texts and voiceovers, there are no sequences that show the tortures and the ordeals the poor patients went through.
+Luckily, that was the best choice Legend could have taken.
 Voice actors are generally pretty competent, with a few notable exceptions, like our main protagonist.
-Since most of the plot is developed through talks with the several portraits hanging on the walls of the hospital and with a ghost, Blackstone Chronicles’ nature is not that of an exciting horror action-adventure.
-Since I actually introduced it as a “first-person adventure game of the nineties”, I’d reckon nobody was expecting anything of the kind.
-The musical score, while not memorable, is also, for the most part, pretty good, and does its job as a “serious eighties horror” soundtrack.
-Finally, the cover art: while I don’t think they were aiming at a cheap horror VHS from 1985 look, the vibe is exactly that.
+The musical score, while not terribly memorable, is also, for the most part, pretty good, and does its job as a “serious eighties horror” soundtrack.
+I would also like to mention the art they used for the box, while I am sure they were not aiming at a cheap horror VHS from 1985 look, the vibe seems to be exactly that.

-Mental health was a rather beloved subject for other horror adventure games back then.
-The same year saw the release of a much more famous adventure game set in a mental asylum, Sanitarium.
-I’ve always been the most strenuous defender of this game, buying it the day it came out, but it didn’t really bring anything new in 2d adventure game design and the plot, despite some interesting ideas, never rises above its good intentions and premise.
+Mental health seemed to be a rather beloved subject for other horror adventure games back in the 90s.
+The same year saw the release of another adventure game set in a mental asylum, Sanitarium.
+Weirdly enough, while I’ve always been the most strenuous defender of this game, buying it the day it came out, it is safe to say that it did not really bring anything new to the table in regards to design and plot.
+Despite several interesting ideas, as a whole it never rises above its good intentions and premise.
 Some of its sequences irritated me so much that I’ve played it ten times and only finished it maybe twice.
-And yet, it’s much easier to find today than Blackstone Chronicles, it was even ported on Android.
+And yet, it’s much more popular and easier to find today than Blackstone Chronicles, it was even ported on Android.

-A modern heir to Blackstone Chronicles is a little indie game called The Town of Light, developed in 2017 by LKA, an Italian developer.
+But the true modern heir to Blackstone Chronicles is actually a little indie game called The Town of Light, developed in 2017 by LKA, an Italian studio.
 The game brings the player back to the days when the Psychiatric Institute of Volterra (near Pisa, in Tuscany) was still operational.
-It follows the story of young Renée and allows you to learn about the various treatments and abuses the patients would receive.
+It follows the story of young Renée and allows the player to learn about the various treatments and abuses the patients would receive.

 Though not all encompassing and detailed like Blackstone Chronicles, it works in a similar way juxtaposing personal drama with the treatment of mental illnesses.
 Besides, being developed with Unity, ToL sports modern 3D graphics and a much more immersive experience than just reading letters, especially ’cause the old Institute was recreated in 3D with wonderful care and attention.
 Obviously, Town of Light is more akin to a “walking simulator” than an adventure game, there are no puzzles to speak of and all the player needs to do to advance is find pages or objects.
-The two titles employ radically different gameplay styles but, in the end, achieve similar narrative results.
+But still, while the two titles employ different gameplay styles, in the end, they seem to achieve similar narrative results.